Sid672/Rangoli/README.md

 # Background

 ### Python turtle library
-- Python turtle library is a popular way for introducing programming to kids.
-We can make shapes, patterns can learn about functions, loops, variables, and a lot more in programming.
+- Python turtle library is a popular way to introduce programming to young minds.
+One can create shapes, patterns, learn about functions, loops, variables, and a lot more in programming.
 It's like baby building blocks for coders.

 We know that before drawing anything we need paper, a pen, and colors.
 In the python turtle, the screen is your paper, the turtle is a pen and we can change the colors of the pen.
 - To import python turtle library write line `import turtle`.